vviernes/MyFirstJavaProject/README.md

 - Console Input/Output: Utilizes the Scanner class for input and System.out for output, practicing handling user input and displaying information back to the user.
 - String Formatting: Demonstrates the use of printf for formatting strings, which is crucial for displaying monetary values in a user-friendly manner.
 - Basic Arithmetic Operations: Implements addition, subtraction, and basic arithmetic to calculate total income, expenses, and net income.

+### Future improvements
+- Refactor code to make it more modular by incorporating helper methods called by a main method.
+- Incorporate exception handling for invalid inputs by users.